 The model of health services in Willmar Public Schools uses a combination of Licensed School Nurses (LSN), Registered Nurses (RN), Licensed Practical Nurses (LPN), and paraprofessionals and office staff.
-The nursing staff supports a healthy learning environment for all students and staff.
+The goal of the health care staff is to support a healthy learning environment for all students and staff.

 Commonly Used Forms

 Minnesota Statutes chapter121A requires that all children who are enrolled in a Minnesota school be immunized or have a legal exemption on file before starting school.
 These requirements can be waived only for medical reasons or if you are conscientiously opposed to a particular immunization.
-For more information, contact Minnesota Department of Health website: www.health.state.mn.us/immunize
+For more information, contact Minnesota Department of Health website at health.state.mn.us/immunize.

 Willmar Public Schools adhere to a “No Shot, No School” Policy (or legal proof of exemption).
 All students must have the required immunizations or be actively in the process to receive the series or have proper documentation of exemption on file in order to pick up schedules and begin the school year.
 Contact your primary health care provider, your local public health agency, or the school nurse to determine if your child is compliant with Minnesota state law.